top of page

 100% pasture-fed

 We have over 200 sheep here at Gutchpool, all 100% grass fed.
-The flocks are mob grazed according to Holistic Planned Grazing principles on diverse mix pastures.
+The flocks are mob grazed in the summer months according to Holistic Planned Grazing principles on diverse mix pastures.
 Homegrown hay and willow tree hay supplements their diets in the winter.
-We have a mixture of native breeds, including Dorset Down, Shetland and Poll Dorset.
+We have a mixture of native breeds, mainly Dorset Down, as well as Shetland and Poll Dorset.
 We're proud to be Pasture for Life certified.

 wool products, Fibreshed South West